Complete Guide for Using Barbary Plante

 3. Add Water and Mix:

-1. Fill the container with 1 liter of water.
+1. Fill the container with 2 US gallons of water.

-2. Mix well and let it sit for 30 minutes.
+2. Mix well and let it sit for 1 to 4 hours***.

 4. Verification: Ensure that all the product is fully hydrated.